SetuHQ/crucible-icons/README.md

 Note: `fill` prop is only valid for icons `BadgeWithTick`, `CircleWithCross`, `CircleWithTick`.

+### Contributing to the package

+- Create an issue with the icon/s that needs to be added to the package
+- The issue is reviewed and a PR with all the necessary changes is raised to `main`
+- Package is published to npm on merge of the PR

 ### Guidelines to add icons

 -   Add svg files to respective folders of `svgLineIcons` and `svgPictograms` in `assets/icons/svgs`.